 Stress of COVID-19 Linked to Increased Oral Health Problems

 If you’ve been feeling a little on edge lately, you’re not alone.
-According to a report released by Harvard Medical School and University of North Carolina, the COVID-19 pandemic has increased stress levels in the U.S. by 55%!
+According to a report released by Harvard Medical School and the University of North Carolina, the COVID-19 pandemic has increased stress levels in the U.S. by 55%!
 Elevated stress levels can lead to many overall health problems, including issues affecting your oral health.
 And the current public health crisis is highlighting how lifestyle stressors can impact health and well-being.
 In fact, new data from the American Dental Association Health Policy Institute’s (HPI) COVID-19 impact poll reports that dentists have seen a rise in stress-related oral health conditions in their patients since the onset of the COVID-19 pandemic.

 More than half of the dentists polled reported an increase in teeth grinding (bruxism), chipped and cracked teeth, and disorders affecting the jaw muscles (temporomandibular symptoms).
 Over a quarter of these same dentists saw a rise in conditions like cavities and gum disease.